Contact Us Today

 It’s never too early to create an estate plan.
 Contact us today at 704-766-8836 to get started.

-Failing to have clear and properly executed estate planning documents can open the door for future conflicts.
+In Charlotte and throughout North Carolina, failing to have clear and properly executed estate planning documents can open the door for future conflicts.
 When you hire an experienced estate planning attorney in Charlotte, NC, you can ensure your estate plan meets the necessary requirements.
 This will significantly reduce the odds of your wishes being contested or overturned later on.

 Your estate plan should give you peace of mind that your assets will be preserved, any estate administration fees and taxes will be avoided, and those you wish to inherit your estate will be able to do so upon your death.